GabMartino/TransformerForDummies/README.md

 However, I wasn't satisfied with this.
 I had to prove the sense by myself.

-So, let's start with and example where queries come from the decoder, and the keys and values are the same vector from the encoder output.
+So, let's start with an example where queries come from the decoder, and the keys and values are the same vector from the encoder output.

 $Q_d \in \mathbb{R}^{L_2 \times E}, K_e^T \in \mathbb{R}^{E \times L_1}, V_e \in \mathbb{R}^{L_1 \times E}$ with $E = 1$